wp-plugins/social-media-manager/readme.txt

 Tags: facebook, social media, twitter, digg, youtube Requires at least: 2.1
 Tested up to: 2.8.1
-Stable tag: 2.1
+Stable tag: 3.0

 == Description ==

 Providing the ability to manage how social media sites see your blog or website.
 Manage your facebook sharing image, update twitter status for multiple accounts and view your digg submissions.
+Also can post your new blogs to multiple twitter accounts when you publish a new post.
 More coming soon.

 <a href="http://www.insivia.com/wordpress-social-media-manager">Social Media Manager</a> built by <a href="http://www.insivia.com">Insivia Marketing & Interactive Web Design</a>